Culture: The Catalyst for Transformation

-There are some best practices—overarching principles of potent and focused cultures culled from successful organisations—that are worth examining.
+There are some best practices—overarching principles of potent and focused cultures culled from successful organizations—that are worth examining.

-In his seminal 2012 book, scholar and author Nassim Nicholas Taleb coined the term “antifragility” to describe a phenomenon where a system, organism or organisation thrives in the face of shocks, volatility, profound mistakes or attacks.
-Fundamentally different from resilience and robustness, Taleb theorised that organisations demonstrate anti-fragility when they can learn fast from current conditions and adapt in a way that allows them to take advantage of volatility.
-In many ways, this perspective has become more relevant than ever as organisations chart a future course in a pandemic world.
+In his seminal 2012 book, scholar and author Nassim Nicholas Taleb coined the term “antifragility” to describe a phenomenon where a system, organism or organization thrives in the face of shocks, volatility, profound mistakes or attacks.
+Fundamentally different from resilience and robustness, Taleb theorized that organizations demonstrate anti-fragility when they can learn fast from current conditions and adapt in a way that allows them to take advantage of volatility.
+In many ways, this perspective has become more relevant than ever as organizations chart a future course in a pandemic world.

 Bake accountability into your culture

 In August of 2008, Maple Leaf Foods—a century-old Canadian meat and value-added food company—discovered an outbreak of a deadly bacteria in a huge Toronto-based processing plant.
 Before all the tainted products could be recalled, 57 became seriously ill, 22 of whom later died.
 It was a nightmarish scenario for the venerable company, one that could have led to its destruction.